forgeofabsurdducks/quackamollie/README.rst

    :alt: Error message in Telegram chat showing the text "No valid model manager is set for this chat.
 Please use /settings to set a model."
    :align: center

-- Navigate to `Chat Settings` (use `/settings` if needed)
+- Navigate to :code:`Chat Settings` (use :code:`/settings` if needed)

 .. image:: https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/raw/master/images/settings_no_default_model.png
-   :alt: Answer expected when navigating to the `Chat Settings` section
+   :alt: Answer expected when navigating to the :code:`Chat Settings` section
    :align: center

-- Choose a model in the `Chat Settings/Model Management` section.
+- Choose a model in the :code:`Chat Settings/Model Management` section.
-  The image below shows the expected output when quackamollie is installed with the extra-dependencies `common` and the model `llama3:latest` have been pulled.
+  The image below shows the expected output when quackamollie is installed with the extra-dependencies :code:`common` and the model :code:`llama3:latest` have been pulled.

 .. image:: https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/raw/master/images/model_management_common_install.png
-   :alt: Answer expected when navigating to the `Chat Settings/Model Management` section, for `quackamollie[common]` install
+   :alt: Answer expected when navigating to the :code:`Chat Settings/Model Management` section, for :code:`quackamollie[common]` install
    :align: center

 - After choosing a model, you should expect an output like this one.
-Here, we chose the model `🦙☝️ llama-index | 🦙☝️ simple-llama-index` for demonstration.
+Here, we chose the model :code:`🦙☝️ llama-index | 🦙☝️ simple-llama-index` for demonstration.

 .. image:: https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/raw/master/images/model_llama_index_simple_chosen.png
-   :alt: Answer expected when choosing the model `llama-index | simple-llama-index` in the `Chat Settings/Model Management` section
+   :alt: Answer expected when choosing the model :code:`llama-index | simple-llama-index` in the :code:`Chat Settings/Model Management` section
    :align: center

-- If you hit the `Go Back` button, you should see your choice listed
+- If you hit the :code:`Go Back` button, you should see your choice listed

 .. image:: https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/raw/master/images/settings_llama_index_simple_chosen.png
-   :alt: Answer expected when navigating to the `Chat Settings/Model Management` section after choosing the `llama-index | simple-llama-index` model
+   :alt: Answer expected when navigating to the :code:`Chat Settings/Model Management` section after choosing the :code:`llama-index | simple-llama-index` model
    :align: center

 - Send the bot a message and you should obtain an answer like this one (this run was on a personal laptop without GPU, so it is to be expected that executions take more than 10 seconds)

 .. image:: https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/raw/master/images/hello_answer_llama_index_simple.png
-   :alt: Answer expected when saying "Hello!" to the `llama-index | simple-llama-index` model
+   :alt: Answer expected when saying "Hello!" to the :code:`llama-index | simple-llama-index` model
    :align: center

 Add a user ID
 ~~~~~~~~~~~~~
-- If you didn't know your Telegram user ID and the `/start` command gave you an answer like this one:
+- If you didn't know your Telegram user ID and the :code:`/start` command gave you an answer like this one:

 .. image:: https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/raw/master/images/access_denied.png
    :alt: Error message in Telegram chat showing the text "Access denied.
 This is a private bot for private use.
 Try contacting the administrator if you know them, else please do NOT write to me again."
    :align: center

-- then your ID should be listed in the data directory typically under `data/quackamollie/user_filter/unauthorized_activity.json`
+- then your ID should be listed in the data directory typically under :code:`data/quackamollie/user_filter/unauthorized_activity.json`

 - Alternatively, it should appear in the logs